Last updated on August 15th, 2026 at 11:09 am

 Conclusion

 A convertible note is a short, fast instrument with long, slow consequences.
-Three things are worth holding onto.
+Four things are worth holding onto.
 First, the clauses that decide your outcome are the ones founders read fastest, particularly the maturity date and the interaction between cap and discount.
-Second, in India, the drafting is also a compliance exercise, and missing a condition can re-characterise the instrument and create real exposure.
-Third, the cheapest time to fix a term is before you sign it.
+Second, whether your cap is genuinely fair now depends on which category, AI or non-AI, your company actually sits in, since the two are being priced on different scales in 2026.
+Third, in India, the drafting is also a compliance exercise, and missing a condition can re-characterise the instrument and create real exposure.
+Fourth, the cheapest time to fix a term is before you sign it.

 If you are issuing a convertible note, or being offered one, get the drafting handled before you commit.
 My Legal Pal drafts and reviews convertible note agreements for founders in India and internationally, models your dilution, and makes sure the document satisfies both the commercial terms and the compliance conditions that apply.
 You can see how our online contract review and drafting for startups works, or visit MyLegalPal.com to get your convertible note drafted.